Yanhaoxi/lotus_zju/README.md

 **Notes**:

-- The build system assumes that the system has a supported LLVM (12.x or 14.x) and Z3 installed.
+- The build system assumes that the system has a supported LLVM (14.x) and Z3 installed.
 - If CMake cannot find LLVM automatically (for example, when using a custom or locally built LLVM), re-run CMake with: